 Last week I auditioned for a theater company that was holding a casting for two productions.
 They’re unpaid, non-union, and therefore low stakes, but nevertheless I was nervous.
 The production for which I was hoping to be cast is called “Oy!”, a series of short comedies each inspired by a different yiddish word.
 It’s an excellent premise; Yiddish being such a theatrical language to begin with, something like short comedies probably serve to define its words more precisely than a dictionary.

-I arrived at the theater and walked up a stairway that lead to a small, dingy, unstaffed bar.
+I arrived at the theater and walked up a stairway that leads to a small, dingy, unstaffed bar.
 I thought I was early but upon reviewing the signup sheet I realized that there were already well over forty of us waiting to audition.

 The room was hot with hope, and with so many people crammed in there it was remarkably silent apart from the sound of rustling resumes and shifting in seats.
 A woman perched on a barstool furiously mouthed her monologue to an invisible bartender.
 While so bizarre a spectacle is not uncommon in a room filled with actors I was nevertheless transfixed.

 When I realized I had been staring I averted my eyes to the poster that hung behind the leather couch on which a row of gorgeous girls in miniskirts were currently forming a hermetic seal of thigh sweat.
 The poster featured a tall, tan, oiled-up woman wearing a marching band uniform.
-Well, the shitty Halloween costume of a marching band uniform.
+Well, the cheap Halloween costume of a marching band uniform.
 Posed as if she were twirling a baton (she wasn’t), she was outfitted in a feathered hat and marching boots but the rest of her ensemble was just glittered nipple pasties and bootie shorts.
 Across the image it read “Live Fearlessly!”

 I found it both bizarre and hilarious that an image one would find decorating a college-town Hooters is somehow intended to advertise this theater company.
 In an attempt to break the tension I joked, “I wonder if she speaks yiddish.”
 One person laughed, the rest just glanced at me and then resumed reading over their monologues, presumably annoyed by the sound of a voice not calling their name into the audition room.
 But my remark was enough to inspire some of the young women on the couch to talk to one another.
 They bonded over their shared hometown, Chicago.
 Three of them!
 What do ya know?
 Two of them had only just arrived in New York City that day.
 To come to this audition.
 How sweet.